pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/get-started/modify-program.md

 from pulumi_kubernetes.apps.v1 import Deployment from pulumi_kubernetes.core.v1 import Service

-# Minikube does not implement services of type `LoadBalancer`; require the user to specify if we're
-# running on minikube, and if so, create only services of type ClusterIP.
 config = pulumi.Config()
-is_minikube = config.require_bool("isMinikube")

 app_name = "nginx"
 app_labels = { "app": app_name }